-The 'Manager's Choice Single Cask Collection' are a new limited range of whiskies that are being released on four different dates by drinks company Diageo.
-The idea for the range was that the managers of each of Diageo's 27 whisky distilleries in Scotland were asked to select just one cask from their maturing stock.
-This cask was to represent the definitive taste of their distillery's product and all are released at cask strength.
-As each manager has only selected one cask, the number of bottles of each whisky is limited to around 400 - this makes each one very rare and the prices reflect this (all are in the £200-300 bracket).
-The limited number of bottles also impacts on where Diageo plan to release these whiskies, with them only being made available in the UK, Germany, Switzerland and the Benelux countries.
+This week has seen the release of the second phase of Diageo's 'Manager's Choice Single Cask Collection', which is an exclusive limited range of whiskies that are being released on four different dates.
+The idea for the range was that each of the managers of Diageo's 27 whisky distilleries in Scotland were asked to select just one cask from their maturing stock.
+This cask was to represent the definitive taste of their distillery's product and character.
+All are released at their natural cask strength.
+As each manager has only selected one cask, the number of bottles of each whisky is limited.
+This makes each one very rare and the prices reflect this (all are in the £200-300 bracket).

-Here, we have waited slightly and tried to gather as much information as we can about the 'Manager's Choice' series.
-For the first release, we have included the recommended retail price (RRP), the predominant cask that the whisky has been matured in, the alcoholic strength (ABV) and Diageo's brief tasting notes for each.
-These appear in brackets next to each whisky.
-For the second, third and fourth releases, we have only been able to find the RRP to date, but plan to add more information when we can.
+Here, we have tried to gather as much information as we can about the 'Manager's Choice' series.
+The information for the first release can be seen on our original post, written last September - click here to read that article.
+For this second phase, we have included the RRP (recommended retail price) in the UK, the predominant cask that the whisky has been matured in, the alcoholic strength (ABV), the number of bottles available, plus the distilling and bottling dates.
+These all appear in brackets next to each whisky.
+For the third and fourth releases, we have still only been able to find the RRP to date, but plan to add more information when we can.

 Release 3 - 4th March 2010